elastic/kibana/x-pack/plugins/alerting/README.md

 		// Only execute if CPU usage is greater than threshold if (currentCpuUsage > threshold) {
 			// The first argument is a unique identifier for the alert.
 In this
 			// scenario the provided server will be used.
-Also, this id will be
+Also, this ID will be
 			// used to make `getState()` return previous state, if any, on
 			// matching identifiers.
 			const alert = services.alertInstanceFactory(server);

 			// State from the last execution.
-This will exist if an alert was //
+This will exist if an alert was
 			// created and executed in the previous execution const { cpuUsage: previousCpuUsage } = alert.getState();